choria-io/website/docs/content/deployment/next-steps/index.md

   * Read about [managing files](https://github.com/puppetlabs/mcollective-filemgr-agent#readme) and this setup too is already completed

-These plugins that manage Service, Package, Puppet and Files are just plugins and they make the core feature set of Mcollective.
+These plugins that manage Service, Package, Puppet and Files are just plugins and they make the main user facing feature set of Mcollective.
 You can write your own plugins, deploy them and interact with them.
 There is an [official guide about this](https://docs.puppet.com/mcollective/simplerpc/agents.html).

-Writing your own lets you solve your deployment problems using MCollective.
+If you do write your own plugins Choria helps you [package your plugins](../next-steps/) as Puppet modules like the ones we just installed, sharable on the Forge.

 ## Getting in touch